albertum1/xray-image-classification/readme.md

 # Conclusion
 Our final model had an Accuracy of 87% and Recall of 98%.
 Our model was able to predict the unseen test set with minimal False Negatives.
 With 98% Recall our model is very good at identifying the actual positive(Pneumonia).

+When trying to detect pneumonia from front x-rays, it's helpful to look for strong contrasts of color around the borders of the lungs and heart.
+If the borders are not well defined, then it is probable of pneumonia.
+However, concluding a patient's health off of one image is dangerous because it's susceptible to error; even with the eye of a seasoned doctor.

 # Further Steps
 We would like to train a model using multiple inputs to classify pneumonia.
 For example, in addition with a front chest x-rays, it would be interesting to input x-rays of the patient's side.

 # Recommendations
 1. Don't diagnose a patient of pneumonia with only a front chest x-ray.
 Use "probable."
 2. Do use machine learning results as a teaching tool for medical students.

+Our presentation can be found [here](https://docs.google.com/presentation/d/1bft1ysGvIuf96dhtERN9gCdpDO8nuxPU7yqVhCWQ99Y/edit?usp=sharing) <br>